Knappek/Knappek.github.io/docs/tanzu/tanzu-platform/tanzu-platform-technical-details.md

 ## Questions

-- What happens when I don't enable `Tanzu Application Engine` when creating a cluster Group?
-Does it mean, the clusters in it are not managed by UCP?
+- how to specify to use `default-istio-gateway` or `spring-cloud-gateway` for ingress
-- when interacting via kubectl with UCP (using kubeconfig `~/.config/tanzu/kube/config`), then you see different things depending which context you use (`project`, `clustergroup` or `space` context).
-Which objects do you see using which context?
+- when deploying an app, this will also deploy the istio ingress gateway in the same namespace.
+What's the purpose of the istio ingress gateway in the istio-system namespace?

 ## Concepts

-There is a very good page explaining the concepts [here](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/concepts-about-spaces.html).
+There is a very good page explaining the concepts [here](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/concepts-concepts.html).
 You have to be familiar with

 - Spaces
 - Capabilities